 Teju is a Jamaican-American multihyphenate from Oakland.
-She is currently exploring how our identity and values can be the catalyst to design spaces (and things) that are beautiful, functional and environmentally intentional.
+She is currently exploring how our identity and values can be the catalyst to design spaces (and products) that are beautiful, functional and environmentally intentional.
 A nomad at heart— her work unearths the environmental, cultural, economic, and urban connections that shape our material realities.

 Teju’s focus includes regenerative fiber and fashion systems, climate justice and adaptation, mapping Black relationships to our environment, supporting farmers of the global majority, and culturally responsive economic alternatives.
 She supports people who are mapping / making alternative futures